 - Tracking the student’s holistic progress

-Fit for Life Coaches within the new Artemis Centre will work with our senior girls to create individual fitness goals and tailored personal programs.
-Every girl will have a Fit for Life Profile and benefit from one-to-one coaching.
+Fit for You Coaches within the Artemis Centre work with our senior girls to create individual fitness goals and tailored personal programs.